top of page

 • 2 min read

-3. Line-dig uncovered, empty plots to create a trench.
+3. Line-dig uncovered, unrented plots to create a trench.
 This makes it more difficult for creeping weeds to infiltrate plots.
 Also prevents damage to plots when paths are mowed and trimmed by line trimmer.
-This is not necessary for covered plots.
+Line-digging is not necessary for covered plots.

-4. If you have your own line trimmer you may bring it to trim paths, being careful not to damage watering equipment (hoses, taps, timers, etc).
+8. If you have your own line trimmer you may bring it to trim paths, being careful not to damage plants and watering equipment (hoses, taps, timers, etc).

 Comments